 Your human resources department is responsible for managing initiatives related to your organization's employees.

-Your HR team may be responsible for:
+Your HR team may be responsible for the following:

 - Keeping current employee records